The Ultimate End of Year HR Checklist for 2024

 The fourth quarter is a crucial time for HR departments.
 From compliance checks to updating payroll to managing benefits and open enrollment, the end of the year is the Superbowl for HR workers.

-In this HR compliance checklist, you’ll fine key dates and deadlines, things to remember like holiday policies and employee benefits packages, and other critical tasks to close out the calendar year.
+In this HR compliance checklist, you’ll find key dates and deadlines, things to remember like holiday policies and employee benefits packages, and other critical tasks to close out the calendar year.
 Each section of the HR year end checklist provides clear tasks to streamline your year-end activities and set the stage for success in the new year.

 You can download a simplified checklist at the bottom of this post!